rwb/c200/README.md

 #### Topic 38: The Hypotheses (pp. 169-170)

-* 38.1: Consider the following question: if the null hypothesis is true, what is the probability or likelihood we could get data that look the way they do?
+* 38.1: Consider the following question: if the null hypothesis (H0) is true, what is the probability or likelihood we could get data that look the way they do?
 Consider our death penalty example: if homicide rates are equally likely to go up or down after the death penalty is abolished (p0 = 1/2), what is the chance that we could see data that look at least as extreme as our data (6 out of 15 states increased)?
 * 38.2: This is the concept of conditional probability: p(A|B) = p(A occurs if B is true).
 * 38.3: Significance testing involves making a reject/fail to reject (yes/no) decision based on conditional probability.
-* 38.4: So, the hypothesis we actually test is called the null hypothesis.
+* 38.4: So, the hypothesis we actually test is called the null hypothesis (H0).
 * 38.5: Our decision to reject (or not reject) the null hypothesis has implications for the *research hypothesis*.
 * 38.6: Considering our death penalty abolition example -- based on the *deterrence* or *brutalization* theories we discussed previously, we might predict that a state's homicide rate would change after the death penalty is abolished.
 This is a *research hypothesis* but it is imprecisely stated; in the words of your book on page 170, it is "all other possible outcomes" besides the null hypothesis outcome (i.e., p0 = 1/2).
 The null hypothesis, p0 = 1/2 (in this case), is always precisely stated.
 * 38.7: Sometimes our research hypotheses are *directional*  and sometimes they are *non-directional*.
 Up to this point, the hypotheses we have been considering have been *non-directional*.
 * 38.8: A non-directional research hypothesis is written in neutral language: abolition of the death penalty will lead to a change in homicide rates.
 * 38.9: On the other hand, sometimes we have theory or prior research that guides us to make a stronger prediction about the phenomena we are studying.
 For example, we might use deterrence theory to predict that abolishing the death penalty will will lead to an increase in homicide rates; symmetrically, based on the brutalization theory, we might also make the prediction that abolition of the death penalty will lead to a decrease in homicide rates.
 These are *directional* research hypotheses.
 * 38.10: The textbook on page 169 states that: "Although they believed that problem-oriented policing should reduce incivilities at violent-crime hot spots, they did not want to preclude at the outset a finding that the program actually made matters worse.
 Accordingly, they used a nondirectional research hypothesis."
 Researchers in criminology often (but not always) adopt this approach.
+* 38.11: Directional hypothesis tests are usually called one-tailed tests (critical region is only in one tail of the distribution); non-directional hypothesis tests are usually called two-tailed tests (critical region is in 2 tails of the distribution).

 #### Topic 39: Selecting a Sampling Distribution (pp. 170-172)